stufreen/animol/readme.md

  * More unit tests
  * Bounce and Overshoot easing functions
  * Gradients
- * Use a list of transforms instead of an object

 ## Motivation
 Animol is intended to be **very lightweight**, **ease to use** and **relatively performant**.
 It abstracts the repetetive logic for calling `requestAnimationFrame`, easing, and parsing CSS strings.
 It's ideal for small projects where you want to do some simple animations without reinventing the wheel, and you don't want to import a large library.